Tulip-Dev/tulip/doc/python/gettingstarted.rst

 .. important::

-  Please not that the ``tulipgui`` module is no more distributed on the Python Packaging Index since Tulip 5.3.
-  Nevertheless, it is still available to be used use from a standard Tulip installation (see next section).
+  Please not that the ``tulipgui`` module is not available on the Python Packaging Index.
+It is solely available inside the Tulip gui to be used as a remote controller for the GUI (see :mod:`tulipgui`).

 To install the :mod:`tulip` module, issue the following command from a terminal prompt: